Show All Teachers

 Teaches in-person at The Magic Flute

 Growing up, every musical opportunity that was available to me, I took.
-I have first-hand knowledge and experience auditioning for, and succeeding in, youth orchestra, county and state honor bands, and various smaller groups.
+I have first-hand knowledge and experience auditioning for, and succeeding in, Santa Rosa’s multiple levels of youth orchestra, county and state honor bands, and various smaller groups.
 At age 15, I auditioned on trumpet, sent in my original compositions, and I was accepted to Berklee College of Music in Boston (though attending did not become my reality).

 I started mentoring younger musicians, as a real job, as a teenager.
 It is a great privilege to be an influence in a young musician’s education, and it is especially important to teach young people to cherish their music, no matter the instrument or the level of skill.
 I believe that music is one of the closest things we have to real magic in our lives.